pprasquier/prefy/README.md

 # Addtional features
 ### Excluding files manually
-Let's assume that I want to fix a bug that on occurs with a specific set of preferences.
+Let's assume that I want to fix a bug that occurs with a specific set of preferences.
 Instead of changing my preferred preferences to replicte the but, I can simply create a new file with the appropriate preferences and give it the highest priority by giving it a filename starting with "ZZZ", for instance.
 When I'm done working with this configuration, an easy way to go back to my preferred preferences without losing the option to come back to this configuration in the future and preventing it from interfering with my regular preferences is to exclude this file from the **Preferences** instantiation process.
 In order to do so, I'll add the following object to the file:
  ```json
      {